Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 i.
 Final Investigation Report

-The EOC will issue a Notice of Preliminary Finding and provide access to the final investigation report, as permitted by law or policy, within 10 business days following the final day for the parties to provide a response to the draft investigation report.
-The EOC will provide access to the final investigation report in a download-restricted electronic format.
+The UCO will issue a Notice of Preliminary Finding and provide access to the final investigation report, as permitted by law or policy, within 10 business days following the final day for the parties to provide a response to the draft investigation report.
+The UCO will provide access to the final investigation report in a download-restricted electronic format.
 To safeguard privacy, the parties may not photograph or copy the investigation report.
 However, the parties will be permitted to take notes on the content.

 The parties may choose to accept the preliminary finding and/or the associated recommendations and waive their right to a live hearing on the preliminary finding and/or associated recommendations.
-Absent written waivers from both parties within 5 business days of the Notice of Preliminary Finding, the EOC will proceed with scheduling a hearing.
-In this case, the EOC will send a Pre-Hearing Notice to the parties, outlining the date of the hearing, the identity of the Hearing Officer, and relevant procedural information.
+Absent written waivers from both parties within 5 business days of the Notice of Preliminary Finding, the UCO will proceed with scheduling a hearing.
+In this case, the UCO will send a Pre-Hearing Notice to the parties, outlining the date of the hearing, the identity of the Hearing Officer, and relevant procedural information.

 Hearing Phase